Ludwig Bemelmans

-Ludwig Bemelmans (April 27, 1898 – October 1, 1962) was an Austrian-American writer and illustrator of children's books and adult novels.
+Ludwig Bemelmans (April 27, 1898 – October 1, 1962) was an Austrian and American writer and illustrator of children's books and adult novels.
 He is known best for the Madeline picture books.
 Six were published, the first in 1939.

 Early life

-Bemelmans was born to the Belgian painter Lambert Bemelmans and the German Frances Fischer in Meran, Austria-Hungary (now Italy).
-His father owned a hotel.
+Bemelmans was born on April 27, 1898, to Belgian painter and hotel owner Lambert Bemelmans and the German Frances Fischer in Meran, Austria-Hungary (now Italy).
 He grew up in Gmunden on the Traunsee in Upper Austria.
-His first language was French and his second German.
+Bemelmans' first language was French and his second German.

-In 1904, his father left his wife and Ludwig's governess, both of whom were pregnant with his children, for another woman, after which his mother took Ludwig and his brother to her native city of Regensburg, Germany.
+In 1904, Lambert left his wife and Ludwig's governess, both of whom were pregnant with his children, for another woman, after which Frances took Ludwig and his brother to her native city of Regensburg, Germany.
 Bemelmans had difficulty in school, as he hated the German style of discipline.
-He was apprenticed to his uncle Hans Bemelmans at a hotel in Austria.
-In a 1941 New York Times interview with Robert van Gelder, he related that while an apprentice, he was regularly beaten and even whipped by the headwaiter.
-According to Bemelmans, he finally warned the headwaiter that if he was whipped again he would retaliate with a gun.
+Bemelmans was apprenticed to his uncle Hans Bemelmans at a hotel in Austria.
+In a 1941 New York Times interview with Robert van Gelder, Bemelmans related that while an apprentice, he was regularly beaten and whipped by the headwaiter.
+According to Bemelmans, he finally warned the headwaiter that if he was whipped again, Bemelmans would retaliate with a gun.
 The headwaiter ignored his warning, whipped him, and Bemelmans reportedly shot and seriously wounded him in retaliation.
-Given the choice between reform school and emigration to the United States, he chose the latter.
-It is likely this was one of Bemelman's famous yarns, since in John Bemelmans Marciano's biography of his grandfather, he relates a simpler story: recognizing that Ludwig was an incorrigible boy, his uncle offered him the choice of going to America (where his father now lived), or going to reform school.
+Given the choice between reform school and emigration to the United States, Bemelmans chose the latter.
+It is likely that this was one of Bemelmans' famous yarns, because in John Bemelmans Marciano's biography of his grandfather, Bemelmans relates a simpler story: recognizing that Ludwig was an incorrigible boy, his uncle offered him the choice of going to America (where his father now lived), or going to reform school.

-In America
+In the United States

-He spent the next several years working at hotels and restaurants in the US.
+Bemelmans spent the next several years working at hotels and restaurants in the United States.
 In 1917, he joined the U.S. Army, but was not sent to Europe because of his German origins.
-He did become an officer, and was promoted to Second Lieutenant.
+Bemelmans became an officer and was promoted to Second Lieutenant.
 He writes of his experiences in the Army in the book, My War With the United States.
-In 1918, he became a US citizen.
+In 1918, Bemelmans became an American citizen.

 In the 1920s, Bemelmans tried to become an artist and painter while working at hotels, but had substantial difficulties.
 In 1926, he quit his job at the Ritz-Carlton in New York to become a full-time cartoonist.
-His cartoon series The Thrilling Adventures of the Count Bric a Brac was dropped from the New York World after six months.
-He associated with Ervine Metzl, a commercial artist and illustrator who is variously described as Bemelmans's friend, "agent", and "ghost artist".
+Bemelmans' cartoon series The Thrilling Adventures of the Count Bric a Brac was dropped from the New York World after six months.
+He associated with Ervine Metzl, a commercial artist and illustrator who is variously described as Bemelmans's friend, agent, and ghost artist.